delphine de moorPostdoctoral Research FELLOW CENTER FOR RESEARCH IN ANIMAL BEHAVIOUR University OF EXETER, UK |

 |

 Hello!
-I am Delphine, a behavioural ecologist studying the evolution of social relationships.
-Animals in a wide variety of species form close bonds, akin to friendships, with some of their group members.
-With my research, I aim to understand how forming social bonds impacts individual survival and reproduction, and what drives partner choice in the formation of these bonds.
+I am Delphine, I am a behavioural ecologist interested in the evolution, function and diversity of animal social relationships.
+I integrate detailed analyses of the causes and consequences of social relationships in long-term studies with broad-scale, comparative analyses of social structures accross species.
 I am currently a postdoctoral researcher with Lauren Brent at the Center for Research in Animal Behaviour (CRAB) of the University of Exeter (UK).
-I am part of FriendOrigins, an ERC Consolidator funded project (864461), aimed at understanding the evolutionary origins of friendship.
-Taking a cross-species comparative approach I investigate how socio-ecological factors shape social relationships.
-For this, I co-created MacaqueNet, a global grassroots network of macaque researchers, through which we've built a collaborative and standardised cross-species dataset on 14 macaque species.
-Studying social relationships in macaque species, with known phylogenetic relationships and varying social systems and ecological pressures, we can explicitly address the question of which types of social connectedness are adaptive, and why.
-I also maintain the long-term behavioural database on wild Assamese macaques at the Phu Khieo Wildlife Sanctuary, a field site run by Julia Ostner and Oliver Schülke.
+I am part of FriendOrigins, an ERC Consolidator project, aimed at understanding the evolutionary origins of friendship.
+Taking a cross-species comparative approach, I investigate how environmental factors and evolutionary history shape variation in social structure.
+For this, I co-created MacaqueNet, a global network of macaque researchers, through which we've built a collaborative and standardised cross-species dataset on 61 population across 14 species, representing data on the social lives of over 3000 individually recognised macaques.
+By studying social relationships in macaques, with known phylogenetic relationships and varying ecological pressures, we can explicitly address task which types of social connectedness are adaptive, and why.

 |